 SSRN is an electronic repository for international social sciences scholarship that includes the Legal Scholarship Network (LSN).
 Thousands of downloadable abstracts, working papers, and published papers are available without charge.
 Materials may be dowloaded anonymously or with an individual login/password (free).

 The following periodicals cover topics related to art and cultural property law.
 The database where the full text of the journal is available is listed after the publication title, along with the years covered.
 Articles on these topics also appear in art journals, which are accessed through the non-law databases listed under the "Databases" tab.
 Business periodicals may include articles on arts management.
 For business periodicals databases, see the list of non-law databases listed under the "Databases" tab, along with the LUC Libraries' LibGuide for Business Administration.

 Google Scholar provides a search mechanism to locate scholarly literature across multiple disciplines, including law.
-Search results on campus will indicate whether the source is available full text through a Loyola database.
-Off campus, users may go to the "Settings" link and then "Library Links" to set up results that show links to LUC full text databases.
+Search results on campus will indicate whether the source is available in full text through a Loyola database.
+Off campus, users may go to the "Settings" link and then "Library Links" to set up results that show links to LUC full-text databases.

-The following handout was originally prepared in 2013, and updated in the fall of 2015.
-The list includes the Law Library's holdings in the areas of art law, cultural property, and museum law.
+The following handout was originally prepared in 2013 and most recently updated in April 2020.
+The list includes the law library's holdings in the areas of art law, and museum law, and cultural property.
 Books in print and eBook format are included, along with journal titles and relevant databases.